 Fat Hen and Chickweed Pesto

-Fat Hen is one of those soft and non-bitter greens which can be substituted for spinach and chickweed makes a tasty salad leaf.
 I also used garlic scapes instead of garlic as that’s what we have at this time of year.
 Apart from the greens, I used the classic ingredients of pine nuts, Parmesan cheese and olive oil.
 I may be vegetarian and generally I try to buy vegetarian cheeses, but cheese is an area where I don’t toe a strict line.
 Cutting out Parmesan from my diet, as well as our delightfully flavoursome Cornish cheeses, would be a very hard thing indeed.
-Of course a vegetarian alternative cheese can easily be used instead.
+Of course a vegetarian alternative hard cheese can easily be used instead.

 The pesto was so very good, it was hard not to spoon it straight from the jar into my mouth, but I managed to resist – for the most part.
 We’ve been eating it mainly on pasta, because that really is the best thing you can do with it.
 It makes for a very quick meal, which is just what is needed on busy days.
 Spread on seaweed crackers, it also makes a very tasty lunch.

-For a more frugal pesto, you could replace the pine nuts with hazelnuts and the Parmesan for Cheddar.
+For a more frugal pesto, you could replace the pine nuts with hazelnuts and the Parmesan cheese for Cheddar cheese.